 We wanted to share with you some of this work.
-We asked Amanda Sanders to tell us about how the Christmas Puddings are made for the pathway and she gave us a very creative answer.
+We asked Amanda Sanders to tell us about how the Christmas Puddings are made for the yew ball path and she gave us a very creative answer.

 If you look below Amanda has written a ‘recipe’ describing how the puddings are made, we hope you enjoy:

 Recipe created by Amanda and Margaret, following a light-bulb idea moment from Nick Winney, Head Gardener.
 Amanda and Margaret are now hoping that he has no more such bright ideas….

 Approx 240 little tape loops